Wheelwright Lane Primary School

 Exciting texts lead learning throughout each topic to develop a deep love and enjoyment of fiction and non-fiction in our children.

-Reading across the school is supported and enabled through the use of the Floppy Phonics programme.
-This is supplemented by the use of RWI digraph sayings to support children’s understanding and choices in reading and writing.
+Reading across the school is supported and enabled through the use of the Little Wandle Letters and Sounds Programme

-This is where children are taught new reading skills and strategies for decoding and understanding a wide range of text types.
-These are focused sessions which enable teachers to assess progress and plan next steps in learning in a small group and/ or whole class situation.
+Children are taught new reading skills and strategies for decoding and understanding a wide range of text types.
+The programme offers focused daily sessions which enable teachers to assess progress in their phonic ability and plan for daily keep up sessions if needed.

-Also, twice a week, children in KS2 get to explore a short text or extract as a class.
+In addition to this, children in KS2 will explore a short text or extract as a class.
 These sessions – referred to as ‘RIC’ provide children with the skills to read unfamiliar words and gives them the opportunity to deepen their understanding by specifically focusing on one reading strand.

 Children benefit from an incredibly well-stocked modern library.
 Books are added to our collection every term.
 During the year, children have the opportunity to select which books they would like to be purchased and reserved for their year group.